vit-ganich/listen-directory-notify-telegram/README.md

 ### If you dont have Telegram code - don't panic!<br />
 #### Start the program, and in a minute you will receive the authorization code via SMS.<br />
 Enter it carefully in console, and if the code is valid, the authorization will succeed and the file *_session.dat_* will be created.
 You have to enter Telegram code in console only once - on the first program start.
+Don't delete or replace the *_session.dat_* file!